-You need to store DIY slime properly if you want it to stay stretchy and fun to play with the next day.
+You need to store slime properly (especially DIY slime) if you want it to stay stretchy and fun to play with the next day.
 In addition to the fact that some slime recipes go bad faster than others, others like Magnetic Slime will start to rust.

 How to Make Slime Last Longer?

-Slime is commonly stored in plastic zip-lock bags, which are easy to open and close.
+Slime is commonly stored in a plastic bag (such as a Ziplock bag), which are easy to open and close.
 This will keep your slime fresh for longer.
 However, these bags have microscopic pores, allowing for tiny amounts of air to enter and escape through their sidewalls.

-Your slime’s life can be extended by storing it in the refrigerator.
-Even in an airtight container, keeping it at room temperature won’t keep it fresh for very long.
+A great way to extend your slime’s life is by storing it in the refrigerator.
+Even in an airtight container, keeping it at room temperature won’t keep the slime fresh for very long.